leizzer/git_checker/README.markdown

 Usage:
 ------

-Create a file with the extension .gck.rb
+Create a file with the extension .gck.rb in the root of your project

     touch checkthis.gck.rb